huy/yora/README.txt

 1. Use push ref into a git remote
-2. Server side update hook is invoked, new ref and commit# is passed as command to a coordinator it hangs until got confirmation from that the comand was applied then return zero as exit code
+2. Server side update hook is invoked, new ref and commit# is passed as command to a coordinator it hangs until got confirmation from that the command was applied then return zero as exit code

 == SYNOPSIS: